Murder at Hamlet’s Castle

 After narrowly escaping the von Wessels, Hitler’s chief spies, in Santa Fe while on leave from Mid East Quarters in Cairo, Edward and Dora don’t know where to go next and where to hide the Lawrence maps, key to world domination.
 They have just been watching a production of Hamlet when they get a note from Winston Churchill.
 He says that he and Clemmie got locked in the dungeon of Hamlet’s Castle in Helsingor, Denmark.
 It was where the Danish army used to be billeted in the Middle Ages.
-They had to raise Hamlet’s ghost screaming to be let out.
+Churchill and Clemmie had to raise Hamlet’s ghost screaming to be let out.

-But this time they meet an unexpected ally in the famous Dane himself.
+But this time they meet an unexpected ally in the famous Dane himself, Shakespeare’s most famous character.
 They uncover Hamlet’s secret notebooks that tell them just what they need to know.
 Others were cornered in this castle long ago.
 Hamlet tells them how he escaped in a tale that upsets all previous notions of the man, his character, and his fate.